zhangxcii/zhangxcii.github.io/_pages/about.md

 Research
 ======
-My research interests are in physics-informed machine learning, AI for fluid dynamics, ML-based modeling, prediction, and control of complex fluid flows, and their applications on renewable energy systems e.g. wind energy and ocean energy
+My research interests are in physics-informed machine learning, AI for fluid dynamics, ML-based modeling, prediction, and control of complex fluid flows, and their applications on renewable energy systems e.g. wind energy and ocean energy.
 ## Wind farm digital twin
 ![](images/greedy.mp4)